Our top gold news stories of 2019 show that investors continue to value insight from experts on prices and market trends.

-It remains to be seen what 2018 will bring for the market — for now, let’s take a look at what happened this past year.
-Scroll down to see our list of the most popular Investing News Network gold news stories of 2017.
-We found they reflect continued interest from investors in expert commentary and advice.
+It remains to be seen what 2020 will bring for the market.
+For now, let’s take a look at what happened this past year.
+Scroll down to see the list of our most popular gold news stories of 2019.

-What were your favorite gold news stories in 2017?
-Let us know in the comments!
+What were your favorite gold news stories in 2019?
+Let us know in the comments.